Have you ever wondered what is the average foreign language salary or how much does a language expert earns in India and elsewhere?

-Bilingual job seekers are preferred over applicants without foreign language skills.
+Companies prefer Bilingual job seekers over applicants without foreign language skills.

 One can trace the impact of multilingualism in almost every field.

-Since not many people know a foreign tongue, thus, a linguist expert usually paid higher than others.
+Since not many people know a foreign tongue, a linguist expert is usually paid higher than others.

 With the growing number of KPO, IT-enabled services, BPO, MNC, export-houses, Indian companies with global footprints, educational institutions, tour operators, and travel agencies, the demand for language professionals is skyrocketing.